 email@example.com – Argyll & Bute Council

 email@example.com – East Dunbartonshire Council

-Or you can post this form (pdf version) to
+Or you can post it to The Electoral Registration Officer at:

 Argyll and Bute

 Kilbrannan House, Bolgam Street, Campbeltown, PA28 6JY

 235 Dumbarton Road, Clydebank, G81 4XJ